rust-lang/rfcs/text/0000-tool-dependencies.md

 tool dependencies, rather than failing a build if the latest version of that crate requires a newer version of a build tool.

-Future definitions of build tools may support defining feature names for build tools, analogous to features for crates.
+Future definitions of build tools may support defining other feature names for build tools.

 Note that versions of Cargo without support for this RFC will still parse such a Cargo.toml file, and process it correctly, only failing if the dependencies